Detection of Kardar-Parisi-Zhang hydrodynamics in a quantum Heisenberg spin-$1/2$ chain

 Having identified the temperature window where $1$D physics take place, we consider in Fig.~\ref{flo:PLfits} the same experimental data from which a phenomenological $Q=\pi$ power-law background is subtracted.
 This highlights the $Q\to0$ regime, where power-law fits of the form $\propto Q^{-z}$ give an exponent close to $z\approx1.5$ at all temperatures.
 Note that fits without this phenomenological background yield results which are equivalent to within uncertainty, and are shown in the Supplementary Information.
-The fitted exponent, while not $Q^{-3/2}$ exactly, is clearly closer to that value than to either $Q^{-1}$ (ballistic) or $Q^{-2}$ (diffusive).
+(Also note that experimental resolution broadening increases the fitted power by 2-3\%, shown in the Supplemental Information, so the true 300~K exponent may be closer to $Q^{-1.31(5)}$.)
+This correction notwithstanding, the fitted exponent, while not $Q^{-3/2}$ exactly, is clearly closer to that value than to either $Q^{-1}$ (ballistic) or $Q^{-2}$ (diffusive).
 See Fig.~\ref{flo:PLfits}l for a comparison between the three cases.
-At $T=300$~K, the discrepancy between the expected $Q^{-3/2}$ behavior and the experimental fit $Q^{-1.36(5)}$ can be explained by the fact that we are not measuring at exactly $\hbar\omega=0$.
+At $T=300$~K, the discrepancy between the expected $Q^{-3/2}$ behavior and the experimental fit $Q^{-1.35(5)}$ can be explained by the fact that we are not measuring at exactly $\hbar\omega=0$.
 Indeed, we show in the Supplementary Information that finite-energy fits to the MPS data also yield powers less than $z=3/2$, while fits in the low-energy limit $\hbar\omega\to0$ --- more amenable numerically than experimentally --- precisely deliver the correct exponent.
 This effect is experimentally unavoidable, and we thus consider our experimental results, in conjunction with a comprehensive numerical study observing the same trend, to be clearly more consistent with the KPZ universality class behavior than either of the conventional possibilities, ballistic or diffusive behavior.
 A different experiment (e.g., with polarized neutrons or a spin-echo spectrometer) may be able to measure the magnetic scattering at the elastic line.